LGBTQ culture in Brighton and Hove: Organisations

 The Brighton & Hove LGBT Switchboard is a telephone helpline that describes itself as 'providing a service to the lesbian, gay, bisexual & trans communities since April 1975' and is one of the oldest in the UK.

 The Clare Project is a local support group which provides a safe and confidential meeting place for anyone exploring issues around their gender identity.
 It was founded in 2000 as a meetup group for transgender women, before growing and becoming a charity in 2016.

 MindOut is a mental health service run by and for LGBT people, based in Brighton and Hove.

 The city also has the Allsorts Youth Project which aims to meet the needs of lesbian, gay, bisexual, trans and unsure youth in Brighton & Hove and the wider East Sussex area.

 Both Brighton and Sussex universities have active LGBT organizations and they often work together to cater to the needs of LGBT students.
 Sussex LGBTQ is for students at the University of Sussex and LGBrighTon is for students at Brighton University.

 The Brighton Ourstory Project was set up to collect and preserve lesbian and gay community history in the area.

-In 2000 the large-scale LGBT community survey, Count Me In, led to the development of an LGBT Community Strategy 2001-06 for Brighton & Hove.
-Spectrum developed from this process to work with local services and planners in implementing the strategy and to provide infrastructure and community development support for the LGBT community.
-Its aim was to act as an independent voice, negotiating the rights of LGBT people locally with a specific focus on the needs of marginalised sections of the LGBT community.
-A second study, Count Me in Too!, published its 'Initial findings Reports' in 2007, in partnership between the University of Brighton and Spectrum.
-The second study aimed to identify gaps in the original research and update the strategy.

-A free magazine is distributed in the city: Gscene, which describes itself as "the gay and lesbian lifestyle, listings and community magazine for Brighton and Hove".

 Brighton has a gay and lesbian sports society called BLAGSS which offers a range of 17 sports or activities to its 600+ members.
 The city also has LGBTQ+ sports clubs such as Brighton & Hove Sea Serpents RFC, a branch of the international Frontrunners, Brighton & Hove Frontrunners, formed in 2018, which holds an annual Rainbow Run 5k the day before Brighton Pride and a branch of the LGBTQ+ aquatics Out to swim (Out To Swim Brighton), plus many more.
 There are also two congregations of the Metropolitan Community Church.